kiliangreiner/lsr-benchmark/README.md

 # Supported Corpora and Embeddings

 Please run `lsr-benchmark overview` for an up-to-date overview over all datasets and all embeddings.
+Alternatively, [online overview in TIRA](https://archive.tira.io/task-overview/lsr-benchmark/) provides an overview.

 # Running Tests